dylancallaway/dylan_msc/README.md

 # Point Cloud Object Detection
-See object_detection_report.pdf for an in depth explanation of how this package works.
+This package takes in point cloud data from an Intel Realsense camera and outputs segmented clusters of points that are deemed objects.
+See object_detection_report.pdf for a more in depth explanation of how this package works.

 This package is split into 4 nodes: